aligheshlaghi97/asynchronous-python/3. Handling CPU and IO Bound Tasks/README.md

 ```

-The time it takes in example 3_1 and 3_2 are very close, meaning that example 3_2 is running the requests concurrently.
+The times recorded in examples 3_1 and 3_2 are very close,
+indicating that example 3_2 is running the requests concurrently.

-We can also gather all the tasks using `asyncio.gather` doing literaly the same thing as ex_2_2:
+We can also gather all the tasks using `asyncio.gather`, doing literally the same thing as in example 3_2.
 ```python3
 # ex_3_3
 async def main():